BlitzKraig/Blaudio/README.md

 # Blaudio
 Grouped Windows audio control with custom hardware support

+This is the first thing I've ever built with Python - the structure is not ideal.
+Improvements welcome.

 ## Description
 Inspired by Deej, Blaudio is designed to work with custom Arduino hardware.